fiachmchh/NoSQL-Workout-Tracker/Develop/README.md

 # Unit 17 NoSQL Homework: Workout Tracker

+-Mongo db, set up the seeds,
+-routes, seeder files, models folder
+-run npm i, packages listed that we are meant to be running -stats.js on the backend does api calls

+need to serve the pages, (solved has a view folder?), the old way res.sendfile, path.join !! checkout week 11, hot restaurant exercise, htmlRoutes.js for res.sendfile

+view.js is basically html routes

+make sure mongoose is installed

+make sure mongo db atlas is installed which is just like jaws db, a little more complicated, account required

+HAVE TO DEPLOY TO HEROKU WITH MONGO DB INCORPORATED... can find info in the important folder on gitlab

 For this assignment, you'll create a workout tracker.
 You have already been provided with the front end code in the `Develop` folder.
 This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story